 Alyssa and Jessica didn’t want to climb up the tree.
 But they also didn’t have the right tools.
 That’s why they just took a very long stick and taped a knife to its tip.

 Souk and Donekeo are the two English teachers at Ban Phang Heng secondary school Laura works with.
 Laura helps them to enhance their English skills and their teaching methods.
 Together with Tanja she also offers different activities for the students like an English conversation club .

-Besides preparing and holding lessons together with her tandem teachers Mit and Noy, Alyssa teaches English to them and two more adult students at Ban Sikeud primary school.
-During activity time she sings and plays with the primary students using the English language in a playful context.
+Besides preparing and holding lessons together with her tandem-teachers Ms Mit and Ms Noy, Alyssa teaches English to them and two more adult students at Ban Sikeud primary school.
+During “Activity Time” she sings and plays with the primary pupils using the English language in a playful context.

-Every week Venetia teaches the pre-school kids English at the Ban Sikeud primary school.
+Venetia teaches English to the pre-school children at the Ban Sikeud primary school.

-She also teaches English to two groups of non-English teachers at the Ban Phang Heng secondary school every day.
-During activity time she does English games and songs with the children.
+She also teaches English to two groups of “non-English” teachers at the Ban Phang Heng secondary school every day.
+During “Activity Time” she does English games and songs with the children to activate speaking.

 Teaching the pre-school kids at Ban Phang Heng Primary School is one of Jessica's tasks.
 With the Mopsy programme the children learn their first English words and structures in a playful and highly activating way.